SalmanKhan-185NTsm/SalmanKhan-185NTsm/README.md

 - projects 3
 - projects 4

-## Why I Code
+## History In Motion
  It all started when I started my Grade School,
  The First Software ever used by me was microsoft paint, being the curious type microsoft paint sparked interest towards software as a user, and later during my Pre-Univercity  Wrote my first hello World Code in C Programming which was the turning point in my life which made go towards Programming.
+Fastfoward 4 years completed two major projects for my under grads and after completing my under grads. it gave me the tools i need to communicate with the computer whose computing power is faster than that of a Human Mind
 ,

 ## Salman as a Class [SAAS]